Leanndl05/Real_Estate_Management_System/README.md

 # Real Estate Management System

-Academic project developed by a team of two students.
+Developed as part of a Systems Analysis degree program by a team of two students.

 ## Features